 To begin, then, I shall briefly elaborate on what I understand by the term theologia mystica and outline why I think it is important for reclaiming or ‘rebooting’ the mystical in our present times.

 The tradition of ‘theologia mystica’ which we can say, roughly, begins in the schools of Paris, Chartres and Oxford from the twelfth/thirteenth centuries onwards, relying heavily on interpretation and reflection on the foundational texts of Augustine and Dionysius the Areopagite, can be said to be a way of knowing (or perhaps, better, a way of unknowing), a way of theology, a way of writing and a way of praying.
 All four aspects will have a role to play in the subsequent influences of the tradition, especially on the material presented in the present article.
-Writing around 1500 the Spanish Franciscan friar Francisco de Osuna (who would later be described by Teresa of Avila as ‘her master’), drawing upon the writings of the Chancellor of the University of Paris, Jean Gerson, a century before him, advanced the position that there were in essence, two types of theology—the first, what he terms the ‘theologia speculativa’ is essentially a theology of the intellect that sharpens a seeker’s understanding of the logos of the Christian life.
-For Osuna such a theology:
+Writing around 1500 the Spanish Franciscan friar Francisco de Osuna (who would later be described by Teresa of Avila as ‘her master’), drawing upon the writings of the Chancellor of the University of Paris, Jean Gerson, a century before him, advanced the position that there were in essence two types of theology—the first, what he terms the ‘theologia speculativa’ is essentially a theology of the intellect that sharpens a seeker’s understanding of the logos of the Christian life.
+For Osuna such a theology

 Uses reasoning, argumentation, discourse and probability, as do the other sciences.
 It is called scholastic theology, which means it is of learned people (letrados) and if someone wishes to excel in it, he needs the learning tools required to excel in any science: a good mind, continual exercise, books, time, attentiveness, and a learned teacher to study under.
 (De Osuna 1981, p.
 162)